Villa Del Palmar at the Islands of Loreto All-Inclusive resort is a Little Bit of Heaven in Mexico Celebrity Pastry Week Baja California

 - You can rent a car directly from the resort through Hertz.

-- IMPORTANT: when you enter Mexican passport control and customs, they will give you back a part of the form you filled out to enter the country–KEEP THIS SAFE!
+- IMPORTANT: when you enter Mexican passport control and customs, they will give you back a part of the form you filled out to enter the country.
+KEEP THIS PAPER SAFE!
 You will not be allowed to leave Mexico without it.

 For more information click the link below~